gkovacs/gkovacs.github.com/index.markdown

 I did my undergrad and masters in CS at MIT, where I worked in the [User Interface Design group](http://groups.csail.mit.edu/uid/) at CSAIL.

-Starting Fall 2013, I will be a Computer Science PhD student at Stanford, supported by the NDSEG fellowship.
+Starting Fall 2013, I will be a PhD student in Computer Science at Stanford, supported by the NDSEG fellowship.

 <br/>